coq/coq/doc/sphinx/addendum/extraction.rst

 .. note::

-  In the following, a qualified identifier `qualid` can be used to refer to any kind of |Coq| global "object" : constant, inductive type, inductive constructor or module name.
+  In the following, a qualified identifier :token:`qualid` can be used to refer to any kind of |Coq| global "object" : constant, inductive type, inductive constructor or module name.